RobertJDReid/bamCol/README.md

 - Requires an indexed BAM (`.bam.bai`).
 - For large datasets, adjust `--max-depth` to control performance and memory use.
-- For large outputs, pipe into a compression utility.
+- For large outputs, pipe into a compression utility such as `gzip` or `pigz`.

 ---